Research Profile:

 4. Mapping historically active faults and estimating seismic hazard

-If you are interested in working on one of these topics for a PhD/Masters degree – get in touch
+If you are interested in working on one of these topics for a PhD or Masters by Research degree – get in touch

 Publications: